whois-api-llc/whois_database_download_support/whoisxmlapi_download_whois_data/README.txt

 redownloaded from  scratch if necessary.
 If there is no  md5 checksum for the file, the file is downloaded but reported as unverified in the script output.

+In case of the new-generation access, continuation of downloading is not yet supported, --no-resume is the default.

 When  completed, the  script  will  report the  files  which were  not available  for download.
 Note that  this maybe  normal, e.g.  in some